Diamond Sunrise

 ThresholdWhat Happens

-FoundingFounder serves as sole Guide and de facto [XIV]
+FoundingFounder serves as primary Guide and de facto [XIV]; may designate additional Guides at sole discretion

 First Aspirants complete Outer SchoolInner Order begins; Initiation Ceremony first performed